 Go to the further step, create a folder that we’re going to use later to actually back up the files.
 You can put the file anywhere you want.
 If you have a specific location where you store your photos or if you use the default pictures folder of the computer.

 Here I’m going to go ahead and put it right here on the desktop.
 To do that, we’re gonna right-click, hover down New and then left-click on Folder, and name the folder whatever you want.
 Once you have that, just go ahead and hit enter and it will finalize that edit.
 We’ll come back to this folder in just a few moments.

 Step 3.
 Transfer pictures from Kindle Fire to PC

-What we’re gonna do now is the bottom left hand of the screen, you’re gonna notice you may have a file explorer window, left click on that and you’ll notice that the Fire device will show up under devices and drives.
-Double left-click on Fire, you may have two different locations for storage if you have microSD card in your Fire tablet.
+What we’re gonna do now is the bottom left hand of the screen, you’re gonna notice you may have a file explorer window, left-click on that and you’ll notice that the Fire device will show up under devices and drives.
+Double left-click on Fire, you may have two different locations for storage if you have a MicroSD card in your Fire tablet.
 I use the default location for my Amazon Kindle and Photos.
 I don’t actually have a memory card plugged into it.
-But if you do, it will have an extra like memory card showing up right here to the right.
+But if you do, it will have an extra memory card showing up right here to the right.

 1. Double left-click on internal storage, and we’re gonna look for a file that says DCIM stands for Digital Camera Image.